ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 ### Client
 To access a database, you must first create a [mysql:Client](https://docs.central.ballerina.io/ballerinax/mysql/latest/clients/Client) object.
-The examples for creating a MySQL client can be found below.
+The samples for creating a MySQL client can be found below.

 #### Creating a Client
-This example shows the different ways of creating the `mysql:Client`.
+This sample shows the different ways of creating the `mysql:Client`.

 The client can be created with an empty constructor, and thereby, the client will be initialized with the default properties.